 The Device Enrolment Program or DEP is a method of telling the iPad that John Curtin is trustworthy and authorised to send instructions and commands to it.
 We use a service to manage our devices called JAMF.
 JAMF is our Mobile Device Management or MDM solution and it provides us the interface to send out apps and instructions to the hundreds of devices enrolled with our school.

-By managing the device, we can seamlessly load apps, documents and ensure adherence to school guidelines across all iPads.
-This is naturally the foundation for our Directed Learning program.
+By managing the device, we can seamlessly load apps, documents and ensure adherence to school guidelines across all iPads while connected to our school network.

 What will the device be used for?